sodrooome/maritest/docs/guides.rst

     >>> request = Assert(method="GET", url="http://your-url", timeout=None) # 120 secs
     >>> request = Assert(method="GET", url="http://your-url", timeout=60) # 1 minute

+Parameter of ``timeout`` only accept float or absolute integer format and cannot be set to 0 or less than 0, if you set less than 0 it will get an ``Exception`` error.
+Other than that, if timeout is set to ``None`` by default it will be set based on random timeout

 Event hooks when error raises
 -----------------------------